-What was it like recording the album and how is it hearing the studio version of No Way?
+What was it like recording the album and how was it hearing the studio version of No Way for the first time?

-You returned to the role as last minute cover at the end of last year, what was this like?
+You were called back to SIX as last minute cover for Aragon at the end of last year, what was this like?

 It was mad going back, especially because I was going to do it with two of my original girls!
 They made me a costume out of an old one from earlier in the run, and I had four hours rehearsal with the fabulous dance captain Grace (Mouat).
 We somehow just made it work!!

 Have you always enjoyed singing?